Windsor Light Music Theatre

-Windsor Light Music Theatre (formerly named the Windsor Light Opera Association) is an amateur musical theatre company based in Windsor, Ontario presenting musical theatre to the Windsor-Essex County area.
-It was founded by John H. L. Watson in 1948 and since 1949 has presented two productions per year.
+Windsor Light Music Theatre (formerly the Windsor Light Opera Association) is an amateur musical theatre company based in Windsor, Ontario.
+The organization presents musical theatre productions for audiences in Windsor and Essex County.
+It was founded by John H. L. Watson in 1948 and staged its first production, The Pirates of Penzance, in 1949.

-The company originally performed at the Walkerville Collegiate Institute.
-Its performance base is now St. Clair College's Chrysler Theatre in downtown Windsor.
+The company originally performed at Walkerville Collegiate Institute.
+Its mainstage productions are now presented at St. Clair College's Chrysler Theatre in downtown Windsor.